kubernetes/kubernetes/docs/proposals/network-policy.md

   PodSelector *unversioned.LabelSelector `json:"podSelector,omitempty"`

   // List of ingress rules to be applied to the selected pods.
-  // Traffic is allowed to a pod if network-isolation=false,
+  // Traffic is allowed to a pod if Namespace.NetworkPolicy.Ingress.Isolation is undefined,
-  // if the traffic source is the pod's host (for kubelet health checks),
+  // OR if the traffic source is the pod's host (for kubelet health checks),
-  // or if network-isolation=true and the traffic matches at least
+  // OR if Namespace.NetworkPolicy.Ingress.Isolation=DefaultDeny and the traffic matches at least
   // one NetworkPolicyIngressRule across all of the NetworkPolicy
   // objects whose podSelector matches the pod.
 If this field is
   // empty, this NetworkPolicy has no effect on selected pods.